What Is My IP Address?

 Public IP Address

 Your public IP address is the external identifier assigned by your ISP that's visible to websites and online services.
-This address is used for internet communication and can be tracked by websites you visit.
+This address is used for internet communication and can be tracked by websites you visit following RFC 1918 standards.
 Most home users share a public IP address with other devices on their network through Network Address Translation (NAT).
+Check your network security with our SSL Certificate Checker.

 Private IP Address

-Private IP addresses are used within local networks (like your home Wi-Fi) and are not directly accessible from the internet.
-These addresses typically start with 10, 172, or 192 and allow devices on the same network to communicate with each other.
-Private IPs are hidden behind your router and provide an additional layer of security.
+Private IP addresses defined in RFC 1918 are used within local networks (like your home Wi-Fi) and are not directly accessible from the internet.
+These addresses typically start with 10.0.0.0/8, 172.16.0.0/12, or 192.168.0.0/16 ranges and allow devices on the same network to communicate with each other.
+Private IPs are hidden behind your router and provide an additional layer of security as defined by RFC 6890.

 IPv4 vs IPv6: What's the Difference?